rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > Useful for cohort analysis, the problems faced by contributors may differ
 > substantially for new contributors vs long time maintainers.

+### How were you associated with the rust project?

+- I was a member of a Rust Team.
+- I was a member of a Rust working group or project group.
+- I was not a member of a Rust Team, working group, or project group, but I wanted to be.
+- I was not a member of a Rust team, working group, or project group, and I had no intention of joining one.

+> **justification**
+>
+> Cohort analysis.
+Some of the subsequent questions are only relevant to
+> certain cohorts.

 ### What kind of work did you do within the rust project?

 * contribution work